How To Exclude All Mobile Apps from Google Ads And Save A Ton Of Money

 To Wrap Things Up

-That’s it ladies and gentlemen, no more wasted adspend on mobile app advertising.
+That’s it, ladies and gentlemen.
+No more wasted ad spending on mobile app advertising.

-You may want to have a look at website placements too and see what is happening there.
+You may want to look at website placements, too, and see what is happening there.

 If there are sites you may or may not want to be visible on based on the relevance or performance of the ads.